vitojph/vitojph.github.io/misc/jd2014/slides.md

 - subjects resist to use multilingual search assistance, even when they find out they have to search in unfamiliar languages.

-- cross-language facilities are scarcely used but they are the only functionality whose usage does not decrease across time, they are used more frequently than standard RF features.
+- CL facilities are scarcely used but they are the only functionality whose usage does not decrease across time, they are used more frequently than standard RF features.

 - they are highly appreciated by users.